langchain-ai/langgraph/docs/docs/concepts/low_level.md

 See [this guide](../how-tos/configuration.ipynb) for a full breakdown on configuration.

-### Recursion Limit Configuration
+### Recursion Limit

-The recursion limit sets the amount of super-steps (read more about what a super-step is [here](#graphs)) your graph can execute before failing.
-By default this value is set to 25.
-The recursion limit can be set on any graph, and is passed in the outer `config` dictionary, not inside of the `configurable` key like user defined configurations as in the example below:
+The recursion limit sets the maximum number of [super-steps](#graphs) the graph can execute during a single execution.
+Once the limit is reached, LangGraph will raise `GraphRecursionError`.
+By default this value is set to 25 steps.
+The recursion limit can be set on any graph at runtime, and is passed to `.invoke`/`.stream` via the config dictionary.
+Importantly, `recursion_limit` is a standalone `config` key and should not be passed inside the `configurable` key as all other user-defined configuration.
+See the example below:

 ```python
 graph.invoke(inputs, config={"recursion_limit": 5, "configurable":{"llm": "anthropic"}})